andela/suyabay/readme.md

       * Database - postgresql

 ### General overview:
+The overview is presented from two perspectives.
+The perpective of a user of the app (front-end) and the perspective of an admin(owner of the podcasting service).

 **Users should be able to:**

      1. Use SuyaBay as a guest.
 No registration/signin required.